Markets with Heterogeneous Agents: Dynamics and Survival of Bayesian vs. No-Regret Learners: Introduction

 To the best of our knowledge, this work is the first to analyze the dynamics of no-regret learners in competition with agents using other learning paradigms; to study the conditions under which no-regret learners survive in investment settings (in contrast to only bounding their regret level); and to establish a connection between the frameworks of regret minimization and Bayesian learning in asset markets.
 Our analysis yields a clear characterization of the relationship between regret rates, wealth shares, and long-term survival in such competitive environments.

 Beyond the theoretical contribution, our results provide practical insights for selecting learning strategies in market-facing applications.
 We show that competition imposes a high-stakes tradeoff between faster and more robust learning.
 The right approach depends on the extent to which campaign managers can access and trust information about the environment and the strategies of competitors.
 Bayesian methods, as suggested by economic theory, are powerful when the model class is accurate and known, and the update implementation is precise, but risky otherwise.
 No-regret learning methods, by contrast, are useful and robust when such knowledge is limited.
-Our hybrid approach, adding regularization to Bayesian updates, combines advantages of both, highlighting regularization as a practical and effective tool for balancing this tradeoff.
+The new methods we propose combine the strengths of both approaches, highlighting regularization and hybrid strategies as practical tools for balancing this tradeoff.

 \textbf{Main Theorems:} Before turning to related work, we conclude this part of the introduction with an informal summary of our main theorems.